the1lab/1lab/src/1Lab/Path.lagda.md

   refl-extends i = inS (refl {x = true} i)
 ```

-The constructor `inS` expresses that _any_ totally-defined cube $u$ can
+Slightly more preicsely, the constructor `inS` expresses that _any_
-be seen as a partial cube, one that agrees with $u$ for any choice of
+totally-defined cube $u$ can be seen as a partial cube, which simply
+agrees with $u$ for any choice of formula $\phi$.
+To introduce elements
-formula $\varphi$.
+of *specific* extensions, we use the fact that partial elements are
+definitionally equal as long as they are definitionally equal on their
+intersections.
 This might be a bit abstract, so let's diagram the case
 where we have some square $a$, and the partial element has formula $i
 \lor j$.
 This extension can be drawn as in the diagram below: The red
 "backwards L" shape is the partial element, which is "extended by" the